-The Reparation debate is a good example: Supporters and opponents of the reparations agreement alike knew that it will enable Western Germany to show that she has made up for its past crimes and open her way into the United nations and the Western block and eventually NATO.
-Yet, for Ben Gurion and his government it was obvious that the Western powers will rehabilitate West Germany anyway and then Israel will have no leverage at all.
-It was imperative to act now to receive reparations that were crucial to the state’s survival.
-Receiving military materiel from the Germans at a time when Israel was threatened on all fronts was no less crucial.
-The discussion was couched on the side of the opponents across the political board in terms of honor and dignity in the context of the Holocaust, but it was also about the identity of the young state and of its best interests in a cold war world.
-Taking reparations will cement Israel’s affiliation to the western block, already stated by its stand on the Korean War.
-This was abhorrent to the left ideologically since it could not envisage Israel as a part of a capitalist and war-mongering block.
-It was also detrimental to the future of the young state since it was obvious that in a confrontation between the blocks the ‘peace camp’ and the USSR will win and the Red army will arrive in the Middle East.
+The reparation debate is a good example.
+Both supporters and opponents of the reparations agreement knew that it would enable West Germany to show that it had made up for its past crimes and would open her way into the United Nations, the Western bloc, and eventually NATO.
+Yet for Ben Gurion and his government, it was obvious that the Western powers would rehabilitate West Germany anyway, and then Israel would have no leverage at all.
+It was imperative for it to act now to receive reparations that were crucial to the state’s survival.
+Receiving military material from the Germans at a time when Israel was threatened on all fronts was no less crucial.
+The discussion was couched in terms of honor and dignity within the context of the Holocaust on the side of the opponents across the political board, but it was also about the identity of the young state and its best interests in a Cold War world.
+Accepting reparations would cement Israel’s affiliation to the Western bloc, as already conveyed by its stand on the Korean War.
+This was ideologically abhorrent to the left since it could not envisage Israel as a part of a capitalist and war-mongering bloc.
+It was also detrimental to the future of the young state since it was obvious that in a confrontation between the blocs, the “peace camp” and the USSR would win and the Red Army would arrive in the Middle East.

-The tensions were much more stormily debated, as I have shown, in the Israeli left who intuitively saw itself a belonging to the Socialist/communist camp and had a long held staunch pro-USSR position.
+The tensions were far more vehemently debated, as I have shown, on the Israeli left, which intuitively saw itself as belonging to the socialist/communist camp as it had long held a staunch pro-USSR position.
 This explains its representatives’ overt weaponization of the Holocaust in the political debate.
-Using the Holocaust was bringing to the debate the most potent argument possible and forcing through their arguments.
-Evoking martyrdom and resistance aimed to score points for the movements who saw resistance to the Nazis by their members a proof of the rightness of their cause.
-They were losing the political debate with Israel leaning more and more to the West on one hand, and the USSR adopting an active anti-Israeli policy on the other.
-This is not to say that this was manipulative propaganda on their side.
-They were certainly sincere in making the connection between Holocaust memory, reparations from Germany and its re-arming, and other cold war issues, but they managed to alienate themselves by overusing it.
+By using the Holocaust, they brought to the debate the most potent argument possible and pushed through their arguments.
+Evoking martyrdom and resistance, they aimed to score points for the movements that saw resistance to the Nazis as proof of the rightness of their cause.
+These were losing the political debate as Israel leaned more and more to the West on the one hand, and the USSR adopted an active anti-Israeli policy, on the other.
+This is not to say that it was manipulative propaganda on their side.
+They were certainly sincere in making the connection between Holocaust memory, reparations from Germany and its rearmament, and other Cold War issues, but they managed to alienate themselves by overusing it.

-I teach a course on Israeli Holocaust memory and discuss these issues for years with young Israeli students.
-We read together the Knesset protocols mentioned in this paper and they just can’t understand what ‘all this politics’ is doing in a Holocaust related debate.
-The Holocaust is still potent in the 2020s but the cold war is so far off in the 2020s that adults too don’t see any connection.
+I teach a course on Israeli Holocaust memory and have discussed these issues for years with young Israeli students.
+Together we read the Knesset protocols mentioned in this paper and they simply cannot understand what “all these politics” are doing in a Holocaust-related debate.
+The Holocaust is still potent in the 2020s, but the Cold War is so far away that even adults do not see any connection.
 It this for this reason that I have written this paper.